blakegolliher/nfs-gaze/BUILD_FOR_YOUR_DIST.md

 Source: https://github.com/blakegolliher/nfs-gaze

 Files: *
-Copyright: 2025 Your Name <your.email@example.com>
+Copyright: 2025 Blake Golliher Sr <blakegolliher@gmail.com>
-License: MIT
+License: MIT OR Apache-2.0
  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation